All You Need To Know About Composting & How To Make Yours

 It could be a compost bin, a compost tumbler or a simple pile in your backyard.

-Next, you would need your green and brown materials, water, air, shredder (for larger materials).
+Next, you would need your green and brown materials, water, air, and shredder (for larger materials).

 Optionally, you would need a compost thermometer,